evkx/evkx.github.io/content/technology/battery/batterypack/_index.md

 {{< sitefiguresized thumb="technology/battery/cell/bladebattery_st.jpg" width="3000" height="1351" title="BYD Blade Battery" >}}

-BYD Blade uses a liquid cooling system while CATL Qilin uses a structural cooling system.
+BYD Blade uses a liquid cooling system, while CATL Qilin uses a structural cooling system.
 The structural cooling system is more efficient than the liquid cooling system used in BYD Blade.

-The benefits of CTP batteries include higher energy density and lower cost compared to cell-to-modules.

-Cell-to-Pack (CtP) Considerations:
+### Cell-to-Pack (CtP) Advantages:

-Simplicity: CtP designs eliminate the need for intermediate modules, reducing complexity.
+**Simplicity:** CtP designs eliminate the need for intermediate modules, reducing complexity.
 The battery pack directly integrates individual cells.

-Space Utilization: Without modules, more space is available for cells, potentially increasing energy density.
+**Space Utilization:** Without modules, more space is available for cells, potentially increasing energy density.

-Cost Efficiency: Fewer components (no modules) can lead to cost savings in production and assembly.
+**Cost Efficiency:** Fewer components (no modules) can lead to cost savings in production and assembly.

-Weight Reduction: Eliminating module casings reduces overall weight, contributing to better vehicle efficiency.
+**Weight Reduction:** Eliminating module casings reduces overall weight, improving vehicle efficiency.
-Structural Integration: Some CtP designs incorporate cells into the vehicle’s structure, enhancing rigidity and safety.

 ## Structural battery pack

-A structural battery pack is a type of battery pack that is created a way that the pack iteslf becomes a structural component of the EV.
+A structural battery pack is a type of battery pack created so that it becomes a structural component of the EV.

-This approach can reduce the EV weight becaus by removing duplicate structure between the pack and the veichle structure because the battery pack itself becomes a part of the veichle structure.
+This approach can reduce the EV’s weight by removing duplicate structures between the pack and the vehicle structure, as the battery pack becomes part of the vehicle structure.

-This can improve the EVs overall performance and efficiency.

-Structural battery packs are still a relatively new concept, but they are being explored and developed by a number of companies and research institutions.
+This design can improve the EV’s overall performance and efficiency.
+Structural battery packs are still relatively new, but several companies and research institutions are exploring and developing them.

-They have the potential to revolutionize the design of electric vehicles and other devices by reducing weight and complexity, improving performance, and making it easier to integrate battery technology into a wide range of applications.
+Structural battery packs, a game-changer in EV design, offer many benefits.
+They trim weight and complexity, boost performance, and facilitate seamless integration of battery technology across various applications.

-Currently it is only Tesla Model Y that have structural packs.
-According to Tesla, this solution presents many advantages, such as a great reduction in the number of parts used in both the battery pack and the car.
+Tesla Model Y and Tesla Cybertruck are two models that have structural packs.
+According to Tesla, this solution presents many advantages, such as significantly reducing the number of parts used in both the battery pack and the car.

-{{< sitefiguresized thumb="technology/battery/batterypack/teslastructuralbattery_1_st.jpg" width="1585" height="714" title="Tesla 4680 Structural pack compared with traditional pack" >}}
+{{< sitefiguresized thumb="technology/battery/batterypack/teslastructuralbattery_1_st.jpg" width="1585" height="714" title="Tesla 4680 Structural pack compared with a traditional pack" >}}

-More importantly, the company said the new cells together with the structural pack are expected to increase the Model Y's range by 16 percent and decrease the overall weight of the car by 10 percent, resulting in improved acceleration and handling.
+More importantly, the company said the new cells and the structural pack are expected to increase the Model Y's range by 16 percent and decrease the car's overall weight by 10 percent, resulting in improved acceleration and handling.

 {{< sitefiguresized thumb="technology/battery/batterypack/teslastructuralbattery_2_st.jpg" width="1344" height="645" title="Tesla structural pack works as the floor on the EV" >}}

+Tesla uses pink polyurethane foam to encapsulate and secure the components within the structural battery pack.
+This foam serves as both an insulator and a structural element, providing rigidity and protection.
+The foam ensures that the battery cells and other critical components remain securely in place and acts as a firewall between different sections of the battery pack.

+This foam is as strong as a brick, contributing to the overall structural integrity of the pack2

-The below video show a detailed analysis of the pack by Munro & Associates.
+The below video shows a detailed analysis of the pack by Munro & Associates.

 {{< youtube FXpfU6I_T3w >}}